Notothenia neglecta

 Notothenia neglecta, the yellowbelly rockcod, is a species of marine ray-finned fish, belonging to the family Nototheniidae, the notothens or cod icefishes.
 It is found in the Southern Ocean in Antarctica.
 They are omnivorous, and are found in both benthic and pelagic regions of the ocean.
 Their diet includes krill, bivalves, and gastropods.
 They have evolved unique behaviors and morphological features in order to thrive in the cold and harsh Antarctic climate.
 N. neglecta is also commercially fished, although not in high numbers.

 Taxonomy

-Notothenia neglecta was first formally described in 1951 by the Swedish ichthyologist Orvar Nybelin with the type locality being given as Deception Island, South Shetland Islands.
+Notothenia neglecta was first formally described in 1951 by the Swedish ichthyologist Nybelin with the type locality being given as Deception Island, South Shetland Islands.
 Some authorities treat this taxon as a synonym of N. coriiceps.
 The specific name neglecta means "overlooked", thought to be an allusion to this species confusion with N. coriiceps.

 Anatomy and morphology

 Members of N. neglecta have 3-7 dorsal spines, 37-40 dorsal soft rays, and 3-7 anal soft rays.
 Younger fish have a black patch located near the tip of their pectoral fin.
 N. neglecta vary in both size and weight.
 Sampled N. neglecta typically measure between 20-40 cm in length and typically weigh between 200–1600 g.
 Notothenia neglecta has gut flora composed almost exclusively of the bacteria Vibrio, reflective of the ability of N. neglecta to tolerate high saline conditions and frequent ingestion of Antarctic krill, which is composed of high amounts of chitin.
 Vibrio in N. neglecta may also play a role in osmoregulation via regulation of sodium ions.
 N. neglecta possess an inflammatory response pathway that has made the fish suitable for the cold Antarctic environment.
 Additionally, N. neglecta synthesizes eight antifreeze proteins to combat the freezing temperatures of the environment.